BetterCorp/better-service-base/documentation/Plugins/README.md

 ## Notes

-Some packages could have multiple plugin types built into a npm package.
+Some packages could have multiple plugin types built into a single npm package.
 An example would be `@bettercorp/service-base-plugin-config-1password` - it has the config plugin type (`config-1password`), and a standard plugin type (`service-1password`).
 The config plugin type defines the configuration for deployment whereas the standard plugin type allows other plugins to read/write 1password vaults.